singh-man/books/crackingTheCoding/17_hard.md

 Suppose docA is {14,  15,  100,  9,  3}.
 For a document to have similarity > 0, it needs to have a 14, a 15, a 100, a 9, or a 3.
 How can we quickly gather a list of all documents with one of those elements?

-The slow (and, really, only way) is to read every single word from every single document to find the docu­ ments that contain a 14, a 15, a 100, a 9, or a 3.
+The slow (and, really, only way) is to read every single word from every single document to find the documents that contain a 14, a 15, a 100, a 9, or a 3.
 That  will take O(DW) time.
 Not good.

 However, note that we're doing this repeatedly.
 We can reuse the work from one call to the next.